0cjs/sedoc/git/win.md

 File Modes
 ----------

-Some Windows filesystems (particularly FAT ones) don't support setting an executable bit, causing Git has recorded as executable to be marked as changed.
-Set `git config --local core.filemode false` to suppress checking of the file mode for that repo.
-Git probes the filesystem when a repo is cloned and sets this automatically if the filesystem doesn't support executable bits, but shared drives.
+MS-DOS and Windows filesystems (including NTFS) do not support setting an executable bit.
+Git handles this automatically on clone by setting the repo local config (`.git/config`) to include `core.filemode = false`,. which suppresses checking of the executable bit in the working copy.

+But if the repo was cloned on Unix and then shared with a Windows machine this will not be set and the execute bit will appear to be reset in the working copy.
+Fix this with `git config --local core.filemode false`.

 To set the executable bit on a new file when committing on such a system, use `git add --chmod=+x`. (≤2.10 use `git update-index --chmod=+x` after